nguyen-76/final-be/README.md

   - As a user, I can update my comments.
   - As a user, I can delete my comments.
 - Reactions
-  - As a user, I can react like or dislike to a post or a comment.
+  - As a user, I can react heart or unheart to a post or a comment.
 - Friends
   - As a user, I can send a friend request to another user who is not my friend.
   - As a user, I can see a list of friend requests I have received.